 And, that’s okay.
 Just go through the list and start downsizing the scope of the remodeling process until you have something that you think your budget can handle.

 Once you’ve clearly established what projects you’re going to tackle, you will want to come up with a rough timeline for each project.

 The best timelines have lots of buffer built in.
 You don't want to attempt to squeeze too much into a small window of time — inevitably things will come up, and they will slow you or a contractor down.

 The best reason to put together a timeline now, however, is because it will allow you to start establishing your order of operations.
 For example, if you’re doing a complete remodeling of your home, you’ll need to do the A/C and heating ducts first, then plumbing, electric, and, finally, the rest of it!

 There are clear benefits to making your home renovations a DIY project vs hiring a contractor.
 There are also drawbacks to both options.

 Smaller projects lend themselves to DIY because they are more manageable and provide a softer learning curve if you’re new to home remodeling.
-Conversely, larger projects like DIY foundation repair for example, can demand the full-time effort of a construction team for months, are best tackled by a contractor.
+Conversely, larger projects like DIY foundation repair for example, can demand the full-time effort of a construction team and are best tackled by a contractor.

 Most people choose to do a DIY home remodel either to save money or because they want the satisfaction of having done the work themselves.
 If that’s the direction you want to go, more power to you.
 Just remember the old adage: measure twice, cut once.

 There is also some middle ground.
 You can certainly take the list of projects you’ve drawn up and start marking which ones you want to do yourself and which ones you want to hire a professional to deal with.